Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 Note: This button performs that same action as choosing the Generate Report button from the Generate Report column in the main table below.

 Checking Balances - Each time the payroll register is created, you can check the balance by adding the current gross earnings to the previous register's year-to-date gross, which should be equal to the current year-to-date gross.
 This will confirm that your payroll is in order.

-Close - This button allows you to finalize the pay sequence by closing the pay.
-Selecting the button displays a pop-up message notifying you that closing the pay will prevent you from making any further adjustments to this pay.
+Close - This button allows you to finalize the pay sequence by closing the pay sequence.
+Clicking the button displays a pop-up message notifying you that closing the pay will prevent you from making any further adjustments to this pay.
 Choose Yes to proceed or No to cancel the close request.

 Backup Procedure Required: Before closing a pay, a backup file must be created!
 This step is required in the event that the close pay procedure encounters an unexpected error.
 The backup procedure will create a file that will allow you to restore the pay to its current state if required.
 Refer to the Admin Tools help page for more information on this procedure.

 Note: Pay sequences must be closed before you can print cheques or process EFT transactions.
 This restriction ensures that there are no discrepancies between the values stored in the permanent payroll history file and any disbursements used for the employees' pay.
 The close process also generates the information necessary to create a Journal Entry report for the payroll.

 The following section of this help page describes the various columns that can appear in the main table on this screen.
 If you see a column description below that does not appear on your screen, you can add the column to your view by using the Customize option under the Views button (located at the left side of the screen just above the table).
 Refer to the Customize View help page for more help on this feature.